-SOCI 4304 - Social Gerontology (3 credit hours - alternate spring semesters).
-Studies social implications of an aging population; social adjustments to the aging process; personal adjustments to roles and status of later age; consideration of retirement; and public assistance programs for older people.
+SOCI 4304 - Social Gerontology (3 credit hours).
+The study of social implications of an aging population; social adjustments to the aging process; personal adjustments to roles and status of later age; consideration of retirement; and public assistance programs for older people.
 (Prerequisite: SOCI 1301).

-SOCI4305 - Collective Behavior .
-(3 credit hours - Alternate fall semesters).
+SOCI 4305 - Collective Behavior (3 credit hours).
 A systematic analysis of various types of behavior in crowds, disaster, mobs, hysteria, fads and fashions, panics, and social movements.
 (Prerequisite: SOCI 1301).

 SOCI 4306 - Criminology (3 credit hours).
 Studies of one branch of deviant behavior.
-Considers the nature and extent of crime, theories of criminal behavior and control of crime.
-Special emphasis on the causes of black-on-black crime.
-(Prerequisites: SOCI 1301, CRJU 2396)
+Considers the nature and extent of crime, theories of criminal behavior, and control of crime.
+Special emphasis on the causes of Black-on-Black crime.
+(Prerequisite: SOCI 1301, CRJU 2396)

 SOCI 4307 - Deviant Behavior (3 credit hours).
-Study of forms of behavior that deviate from societal norms.
-Organized crime, sexual additions, gambling, victims and victimless crimes will be covered.
+Study of forms of behavior that deviate from societal norms, such as organized crime, sexual additions, gambling, mental illness, and suicide.
+Theoretical approaches which seek to explain deviance will be critically explained.
 (Prerequisite: SOCI 1301).

-SOCI 4308 - Inequality: Class, Race, & Gender (3 credit hour - Formerly Social Stratification).
+SOCI 4308 - Inequality: Class, Race, & Gender {Formerly Social Stratification} (3 credit hours).
 An analysis and comparison of class and caste in different societies with particular reference to American society.
 Theories concerning the origins, persistence, and consequences of stratification are examined.
+(Prerequisites: SOCI 1301)

-SOCI 4331 - Quantitative Social Research {Formerly Introduction to Social Research}(3 credit hours - Alternate spring semesters).
+SOCI 4331 - Quantitative Social Research {Formerly Introduction to Social Research} (3 credit hours).
 Emphasis is placed on the basic techniques and procedures employed in sociological research.
-Designed to do research problems, data collection techniques and sampling, analysis of data, techniques of scaling and index construction, contingency table analysis, measures of association, and report writing.
+Designed to address research problems, data collection techniques and sampling, analysis of data, techniques of scaling and index construction, contingency table analysis, measures of association, and report writing.
 (Prerequisites: SOCI 1301).